Rideshare & Parking

 A round trip from Denver to Silverthorne can cost more than $75 and results in more than 110 pounds of carbon dioxide.
 Whether you want to save money, save the environment or have more fun on your drive, there’s no reason not to carpool to the mountains!
 Check out one of the great rideshare services and meet up spots below.

-Gondola App: Launching in November 2017, Gondola will provide a cost-effective option for getting to the mountains without owning a car.
+Gondola App: Gondola provides a cost-effective option for getting to the mountains without owning a car.
 Use Gondola to find a driver going to your resort, set a meet up spot and go.
 You can view detailed user profiles including reviews from past rides for both riders and drivers, and their in-app messaging makes communication seamless.
 Check it out at www.ridegondola.com

 SkiCarpool.org: is a successful, long-running service that facilitates carpooling to Colorado resorts through their website. www.SkiCarpool.org In addition to saving some money, decreasing your collective carbon footprint, and relieving I-70 congestion, you might even make some new riding friends along the way.
 Make friends, not traffic!